-What Is the Indeck Niles Energy Center?
+About Indeck Niles Energy Center

 The Indeck Niles Energy Center is a fossil-fuel-fired power generation facility in Niles, Michigan, Berrien County, in southwestern Michigan adjacent to the St. Joseph River.
 The region has supported heavy industrial power generation for over a century — and with that comes a century of construction, maintenance, and overhaul work performed by skilled tradespeople who may have encountered asbestos-containing materials on the job.